 3. e-Books & Streaming

 Browse a wide selection of e-books, downloadable audiobooks, and e-magazines about gaming from OverDrive.
-If you have never borrowed from OverDrive before both app directions and browser directions are available as well as a video tutorial and Overdrive Support.
+If you have never borrowed from Libby before, Libby directions and a Libby video tutorial are available, as well as OverDrive Support.

 Need more help?
 Ask a Library staff member at any of our locations or call, text or email Ask-a-Librarian.
 The Tinker Station helpline at (317) 275-4500 is also available.
 It is staffed by device experts who can answer questions about how to read, watch and listen on a PC, tablet or phone.